cheatingthemichal/R-cluster-tutorial/README.md

 source ~/.bashrc
 ```

+You may also find it helpful to use the configure.args argument in install.packages.

 Now you should be able to run install.packages succesfully.

 If you run into errors, ChatGPT is surprisngly helpful in debugging package managment.